 Public toilets are available at the Visitor Centre beside the Monastic City and at the Upper Lake car park.
 There are no public toilet facilities at either the Information Office or the Education Centre.

 The Park has plans to commission an Access Audit for the valley.
 In the meantime, the paths around the lawns by the Upper Lake are all tarmac and wheelchair accessible.
 Discussions with wheelchair users lead us to believe that the boardwalk around the Lower Lake is smooth and wheelchair accessible, although steep in places.
-This route wil take you between the Visitor Centre and the Upper Lake.
-The Green Road, however, on the south side of the Lower Lake is very rough and steep in places, and only suitable for wheelchair atheletes that relish a challenge.
+This route will take you between the Visitor Centre and the Upper Lake.
+The Green Road, however, on the south side of the Lower Lake is very rough and steep in places, and only suitable for wheelchair athletes that relish a challenge.
 The Miners' Road is also rough, although flat.
 Please note, that none of the paths have officially been approved for wheelchairs as yet, so use them at your own discretion.

 The Park has a lost property facility at the Information Office.
 Visitors to the valley who have lost an item can ring 0404 45425 to enquire after it.
-Likewise, items found in the valley can be handed in the the Information Office.
+Likewise, items found in the valley can be handed in the Information Office.

 First Aid facilities, including an AED (defibrillator) are available at the Information Office.
 Other emergency services may also be alerted from here.